Preventive Dental Care helps you maintain a healthy mouth, reducing the need for dental intervention or restorative care.

 Dental Bridges

 Dental bridges literally bridge the gap created by one or more missing teeth.
-A bridge is made up of two crowns for the teeth on either side of the gap – these two anchoring teeth are called abutment teeth – and a false tooth/teeth in between.
-These false teeth are called pontics and can be made from gold, alloys, porcelain or a combination of these materials.
-Dental bridges are supported by natural teeth or implants.
+Bridges consist of two or more crowns—one for each of the abutment teeth on either side of the gap—and one or more false teeth, known as pontics, in between.
+Pontics are typically made from porcelain, gold, or a combination of materials, and they function like natural teeth in both appearance and function.

 Dentures